-The calculations shall be carried out both for rolling and pitching of the ship, r being taken as equal to L/40 where L is the ship's length, in m, and 0, in rad., as corresponding to an angle of 40° at roll and of 5° at pitch.
+The calculations shall be carried out both for rolling and pitching of the ship, r being taken as equal to L/40 where L is the ship's length, in m, and $\theta$ , in rad., as corresponding to an angle of $40^{\circ}$ at roll and of $5^{\circ}$ at pitch.

-6.4.3 Under the loads specified in 6.4.2, the stresses in the parts of the mast shall not exceed 0,8 times the upper yield stress of their material where they are made of metal, and 12 MPa where they are made of wood.
+6.4.3 Under the loads specified in 6.4.2 of this Part, the stresses in the parts of the mast shall not exceed 0,7 times the upper yield stress of their material where they are made of metal, and 12 MPa where they are made of wood.
 The safety factor of the standing ropes under the same loads shall not be less than 3.

-For glass-reinforced plastic masts under the loads specified in 6.4.2 the stresses in the parts of the mast shall not exceed the allowable stress value indicated in Table 3 of Appendix 3, Part XVI "Hull Structure and Strength of Glass-Reinforced Plastic Ships and Boats" for the case of short-time action of the load for the relevant type of deformation.
+For fiber-reinforced plastic masts under the loads specified in 6.4.2 of this Part the stresses in the parts of the mast shall not exceed the allowable stress value indicated in Table 3 of Appendix 3, Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships" for the case of short-time action of the load for the relevant type of deformation.